Solar Power For Commercial IoT

-In an automated building, large networks of sensors collect and send data to a central location which can then efficiently control heating/cooling systems, lighting, security systems, and take advantage of data analytics tools.
+In an automated building, extensive networks of sensors collect and send data to a central location, which can then efficiently control heating/cooling systems, lighting, security systems, and take advantage of data analytics tools.
 Large buildings may have thousands of sensors measuring temperature, occupancy, pressure, humidity, light level, air quality, and other points.

 Replacing dead batteries can be very costly in automated buildings with thousands of sensors and controllers.
 Battery lifetime can’t always be predicted, which lowers the reliability and effectiveness of the system as a whole.

 Energy harvesting and specifically solar/light harvesting can completely replace batteries in many of these applications.
 In Indoor settings, PowerFilm low light solar panels experience little to no degradation and can last 20+ years.
 Almost no maintenance means more cost savings and a better return on investment for businesses who take advantage of building automation.

 The locations where sensors are placed are often in work areas, walkways, or common areas, in which the lights are on for a majority of the workday.
 The indoor light can be collected using PowerFilm indoor/low-light solar panels.
 Let's look at a real-life example to get a better idea of how to use solar to power wireless sensors

 First, find a sensor that is compatible with your system.
 A Monnit Wireless Temperature Sensor measures ambient temperature and is compatible with MODBUS building automation systems.

 Next, determine the sensor’s average daily power consumption and how much solar is needed to power it.
 The easiest way to determine average power consumption is to look at how long its current batteries last.
 Manufacturers often list battery information and battery lifetime under the device specifications.